FULL DIGITAL FLOW

 3D WORKING IN THE LABORATORY

-Within the Full Digital Flow Prosthetics, the laboratory receives the model file electronically and imports it into the processing system.
+Within the Full Digital Prosthetic Workflow, the laboratory receives the model file electronically and imports it into the processing system.
 With a specific CAD software, the technician virtually builds the patient's fixed prosthesis (single tooth or bridge) on screen and then moves on to milling the piece designed with a CAM milling machine.

-The prosthesis is actually cut out of a round wafer-shaped block of zirconia by a five-axis milling machine.
-The raw piece obtained is further processed by introducing a customization with colors that are then fixed with a passage in a special oven (sintering)
+The prosthesis is mostly cut out of a round wafer-shaped block of zirconia by a five-axis milling machine.
+The raw piece obtained is further processed by introducing customization with colors that are then fixed with a passage in a special oven (sintering)